Collections and Archives

 Rights, Permissions and Reproductions Policies

-The House of the Seven Gables provides case-by-case fee-based access to its holdings for educational, personal and some commercial use, provided that ownership of the materials is properly cited.
+The House of the Seven Gables Settlement Association provides case-by-case fee-based access to its holdings for educational, personal and some commercial use, provided that ownership of the materials is properly cited.
 Written permission of the copyright holders and/or other rights holders is required for publication, distribution, reproduction or other use of protected items beyond that allowed by fair use.
 The publication includes, but is not limited to, print, film, slide presentation, video, television, and electronic transmission.
 Transmitting an image or file on the Internet is equivalent to reproducing and distributing that image in print.

 If someone uses either published or unpublished materials from our collections in a publication, they must first determine whether the work has passed into the public domain and is no longer under copyright protection, or find the copyright holder and get permission to reproduce the material.

-Other than use for personal, educational or non-commercial purposes, each collection or type of material in The House of Seven Gables may have different copyright or other reproduction restrictions placed on it.
+Other than use for personal, educational or non-commercial purposes, each collection or type of material from The House of Seven Gables Settlement Association may have different copyright or other reproduction restrictions placed on it.
 If someone wishes to use or reproduce materials from the collections or archives for any reason, the Marketing Department will inform the individual or organization if there are any restrictions on a case-by-case basis.